-But, I love hearing stories about her and I definitely love her potato salad recipe and the way it always seems to have a place at summer potlucks in our family.
+But I love hearing stories about her and I definitely love her easy potato salad recipe and the way this crowd pleaser always seems to have a place at summer potlucks in our family.

-To make Grandma Cookie’s Potato Salad (aka The Best Classic Potato Salad), first you will boil some peeled and cubed potatoes.
+To make Grandma Cookie’s Potato Salad (aka The Best Potato Salad), first you will bring a large pot of water to a boil.
+Then, cook some peeled and cubed potatoes in the boiling water

 Once the potatoes are tender and have had the chance to cool, you’ll gently stir in some diced celery and onion along with chopped hard boiled eggs and some creamy mayo.